pflanze/chjize/README.md

 ## Bugs

-Does not work with `-j` in general, since `apt` fails when called multiple times in parallel.
+May not work with `-j`, since at least `apt` fails (instead of blocking) on older Debian releases when called multiple times in parallel.

 ## Current list of targets